ether/ueberDB/README.md

 # About
 ✓ EtherDB turns every database into a simple key value store by providing a layer of abstraction between your software and your database.

-✓ EtherDB uses a smart cache and buffer algorithm to make databases faster.
+✓ EtherDB uses a cache and buffer to make databases faster.
 Reads are cached and writes are done in a bulk.
+This can be turned off.

 ✓ EtherDB does bulk writing ergo reduces the overhead of database transactions.